jbee/purejin/docs/index.md

 * have you clutter your code with DI hints
 * have you waiting at every start of the application to do ... something obviously too slow
 * unload half of maven central (and therby <a href="#what-about-maven">maven</a>) onto you
-* use techniques that -- while being fancy -- cause any of the above
+* use techniques that -- while being fancy or "modern" -- cause any of the above

 ## How to use it